Conformal dynamics at infinity for groups with contracting elements: Preliminary

 and $E^+(h)$ contains all contracting elements in $E(h)$.
 In the sequel, unless explicitly mentioned, we always assume contracting elements to satisfy quasi-isometrically embedded image property (\ref{QIEmbed}).

 Two contracting elements $h_1, h_2\in G$ are called \textit{independent} if the collection $\{g\ax(h_i): g\in G;\ i=1, 2\}$ is a contracting system with bounded intersection.
 Note that two conjugate contracting elements with disjoint fixed points are not independent in our sense.
-This is different from the independence used by other researchers (cf. \cite{MT}).
+This is slightly different from the use of independence by other researchers (cf. \cite{MT}).

 \begin{defn} Fix $r>0$ and a set $F$ in $G$.
-A geodesic $\gamma$ contains an \textit{$(r, f)$-barrier} for $f\in F$ if there exists an element $h \in G$ so that
+A geodesic $\gamma$ contains an \textit{$(r, f)$-barrier} for $f\in F$ if there exists an element $g \in G$ so that

-By abuse of language, the point $ho$ or the axis $h\ax(f)$ is called {$(r, F)$-barrier} of type $f$ on $\gamma$. \end{defn}
+By abuse of language, the point $go$ or the axis $g\ax(f)$ is called {$(r, F)$-barrier} of type $f$ on $\gamma$. \end{defn}

+Recall that $\|Fo\|$ denotes the diameter of $Fo$, and $\|Fo\|_{\min}:=\min\{d(o,fo): f\in F\}$ the minimal length of elements in $F$.
+As $F$ is usually chosen as a finite set (of three elements), their distinction does not really matter and could be ignored on a first reading.

 \begin{lem} For any $r>0$ there exists $\hat r=\hat r(r) >0$ with the following property.